kdavies4/FCSys/resources/source/Python/doc/index.rst

 #########
-  fcres
+  FCRes
 #########
    **Python utilities to analyze and plot results from FCSys**

-   The *fcres* module provides open-source tools to interpret the results of simulations from the FCSys_ package and create publishable figures.
+   The FCRes module provides open-source tools to interpret the results of simulations from the FCSys_ package and create publishable figures.
 It is based on the modelicares_ modules, which use matplotlib_ for plotting routines.
 There are specific methods to handle results of fuel cell